stephtr/cms-git-gateway/README.md

     site_domain: http://domain-of-the-client.com
 ```

-In addition, you have to include this project's client code to your admin's `index.html` file.
+In addition, you have to include this project's client code in your admin's `index.html` file.
 Make sure, that you include it before the `netlify-cms` import:

 ```html
 <!-- Include the script, which injects changes necessary for accessing our gateway server -->